CALL FOR CHAPTER PROPOSALS/ABSTRACTS

-Deadline for submission of these proposals is Nov 1st 2021; authors will be notified of their inclusion in the book volume by Nov 30 2021, with full chapters of between 8,000 and 10,000 words due in March 2022 (shorter chapter contributions may be possible upon agreement).
+Deadline for submission of these proposals is Nov 1 2021; authors will be notified of their inclusion in the book volume by Nov 30 2021, with full chapters of between 6,000 and 8,000 words due in March 2022 (shorter chapter contributions may be possible upon agreement).
 All chapters will go through a peer review process at that point, and we are anticipating the publication of this volume in mid-2023.

-Please send all proposals to the lead editor, Prof Susi Geiger, email firstname.lastname@example.org and to Ms Gemma Watts, email email@example.com.
-Please feel free to contact any member of the editorial team should you have any questions on contributing to this volume.
+Please send all proposals to the lead editor, Prof Susi Geiger, email email@example.com AND to Ms Gemma Watts, email firstname.lastname@example.org It is recommended that you contact the relevant section editor before submitting your proposal.

-Prof Susi Geiger (Lead editor), University College Dublin
+Prof Susi Geiger (Lead editor), University College Dublin, email@example.com

-Prof Pascale Trompette, CNRS, Laboratoire PACTE – IEP
+Prof Pascale Trompette, CNRS, Laboratoire PACTE – IEP, email@example.com

 This volume will be a landmark positioning of and introduction to the interdisciplinary domain of market studies, a field that has spread across organization studies, management, marketing, sociology, geography and political science in recent years.
 In a world facing catastrophic crisis – the environment, healthcare, and the discriminatory or exclusive nature of many socio-economic markets – this book presents a social science approach to markets that has begun not only to map, theorize and critique actually existing, but also to explore possibilities for future fairer and more equitable markets, embedded in effective public and private systems of provision and consumption.
 Bringing together interdisciplinary scholars with complementary perspectives on how markets are built on socio-material processes and devices, this text describes the market studies approach, explains how it relates to different perspectives on the socio-political-economic conditions and organisation of markets, and explores its possibilities and boundaries in mapping and reimagining a marketized society.